csprinkels/nix-macos-package-installer/README.md

 For personal workstation = Make sure name is sprinkel
 <br>For work workstation = Make sure name is christiansprinkel
+<br>If not change user name in flake.nix file to whatever computer name is

 1. Install NixOS
 ```